Menu

 Your extended family and close friends play an important role in your child’s life.
 The better they understand key information about your child’s hearing loss and LSL strategies, the more equipped they’ll be to effectively support you in teaching your child to learn to listen and talk.
 But with all the vital information out there related to hearing loss and Listening and Spoken Language (LSL), where do you start?

-• Have the “Doorway” Conversation: Friends and family need to understand that ears are the doorway to the brain and that your child will need to wear their hearing devices to build the connections in the brain.
+• Have the “Brain Building” Conversation: Friends and family need to understand that ears are the entry point to the brain and that your child will need to wear their hearing devices to build the connections in their brain.

 • Action Idea!
 Before you see loved ones at upcoming social gatherings, email or text them the link to this video of Dr. Carol Flexer explaining the connection between hearing and early brain development.
 Ask that family members watch and encourage them to ask questions!